isomerpages/ncss-ssi/index.md

 permalink: /
-notification: iLTMS is now live! <a href=https://www.ssi.gov.sg/training/course-registration/ target="_blank"> Register for our courses now! </a> Please note that iLTMS will be undergoing the <a href=https://www.ssi.gov.sg/maintenance-schedule target="_blank">
-  scheduled maintenance on the following dates. </a> Access to iLTMS may be disrupted.
+notification: iLTMS is now live! <a href=https://www.ssi.gov.sg/training/course-registration/ target="_blank"> Register for our courses now! </a> Please note that MyInfo will be undergoing maintenance from 18 June 2022 (6pm) to 19 June 2022 (8am).
+During this time, you will be able to continue registering for SSI courses, however, retrieval of personal information via MyInfo on iLTMS may be affected.
+We apologise for any inconveniences caused.
 sections:
   - hero:
       title: Social Service Institute